 Developing methods that can be used to improve private sector timber forecasts

-The ForecastModel Project is a two year project funded by COFORD, aimed at developing methods that can be used to improve private sector timber forecasts.
+The ForecastModel Project was a two-year project funded by COFORD, aimed at developing methods that can be used to improve private sector timber forecasts.
 The project is a collaboration between Teagasc and UCD.
 The project team is Dr Niall Farrelly, Prof. Maarten Nieuwenhuis and Cian O’Connor.

-Additional data from forest management plans for private forests exist and can be included to increase accuracy of forecasts.
-More detailed information on stand attributes, productivity and owner management intentions will also be evaluated.
-The possibility of using this data to generate more accurate forecasts will be evaluated.
+Additional data from forest management plans for private forests exist and were included to increase accuracy of forecasts.
+More detailed information on stand attributes, productivity and owner management intentions were also evaluated.
+The possibility of using this data to generate more accurate forecasts was evaluated.

-The project will also investigate methods to generate crop attributes such as height and stocking to use directly in yield models such as GROWFOR.
-It is proposed that measures of site productivity and/or remote sensed data could be used to generate estimates of missing stand parameters.
-The accuracy of the various methods used will be compared.
+The project also investigated methods to generate crop attributes such as height and stocking to use directly in yield models such as GROWFOR.

-- It will be assessed how information from the proposed Forest Management Plan (FMP) template can be incorporated into future forecasts.
-The management intentions of owners will be assessed in order to determine the proportion that intend on adhering to their forest management plans.
-A survey of forest owners will be undertaken to capture this.
-Harvesting may be restricted on some sites due to lack of access and/or challenging terrain.
-A framework will be developed to address this in future forecasts.
+- Assess how information from the proposed Forest Management Plan (FMP) template can be incorporated into future forecasts.
+The management intentions of owners was assessed in order to determine the proportion that intend on adhering to their forest management plans.
+A survey of forest owners was undertaken to capture this.

-- FMP data will not be present for all stands.
-In this case, new methods will be developed to overcome gaps in data.
-Inventory parameters will be predicted using measures of forest site productivity and/or remote sensed data.
-These inventory parameters (stocking, basal area and top height) can then be inputted into yield models, such as GROWFOR.
+- Where FMP data were not available, methods were developed to overcome gaps in data.
+Inventory parameters were predicted using measures of forest site productivity and/or remote sensed data.
+These inventory parameters (stocking, basal area and top height) were then inputted into yield models, such as GROWFOR.

-- The accuracy of these predictive methods will be validated.
-A cost benefit analysis of FMP, remote sensed and yield prediction data will be conducted to determine their practicality in a national forecast.
+- The accuracy of these predictive methods was validated.
+A cost benefit analysis of FMP, remote sensed and yield prediction data was conducted to determine their practicality in a national forecast.